herrenchek/Mongeese/README.md

 # Mongeese
-A web app that lets users view and leave comments on the latest news utilising Mongoose and Cheerio to scrape articles from another site.
+A web app that lets users view and leave comments on the latest news utilising Mongoose and Cheerio to scrape articles from The New York Times.